20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ## Reading the analytics

-Analitycs in our model are quite straightforward.
+Analytics in our model are quite straightforward.
 In case a game is in equilibrium, the terminal will print `Strategies are in eqilibrium`.

 For games with branching, there will also be a `NOTHING CASE`.
 To understand this, consider a game (call it `First Game`) that can trigger two different subgames (`Subgame branch 1`, `Subgame branch 2`, respectively) depending on the player's choice.
 Analytics would read like this: